andylovecloud/AWS_Cloud_Computing/Lab-Projects/Beginner/Deploying and managing a WordPress website using AWS/Result-of-the-implementation.md

 # 1. Video for Deploying and managing a WordPress website using AWS

+**Click to picture to see the video of Deploying and managing a WordPress website using AWS**

 [![Video for Deploying and managing a WordPress website using AWS](./images/My-Wordpress.png)](https://www.youtube.com/watch?v=BlYblh_zcaY)